WARNING: Unmarked spoilers ahead. It's strongly suggested you finish the game before reading any further.

 - Sexy Spectacles: Part of cheering her up is going to get her glasses, which she says complements her Hot Teacher look.
 For what it's worth, she looks pretty good, if not better, with them on.

-- Unkempt Beauty: Well, she isn't exactly wrong about being a Hot Teacher, but she has a scruffy way of getting dressed up, what with a low neckline on her dress and Messy Hair.
-Not that this makes her any less attractive, though.
+- Unkempt Beauty: She isn't exactly wrong about being a Hot Teacher, but she has a scruffy way of getting dressed up, what with a low neckline on her dress and Messy Hair.
+Not that this makes her any less attractive.

 - Unusual Euphemism: She invites Lulia to "Spaghetti Night" in a flirty manner, Lulia herself is unsure what she means by that.
 If Flower Kid kisses her, she offers them out for "spaghetti" too, again without any indication of what she means.
 If the Steam trading cards are anything to go by, she apparently just meant a regular date, but there would have been no way of knowing otherwise.